Duffew/debt-deliverance/README.md

 When designing features for the site, I kept the following concerns in mind.
 Interactions needed to be:
 + Consistent - use established conventions for layout and navigation and ensure internal consistency from one page to another - examples: navigation toggle for mobiles; consistent styling across the site
 + Predictable - Does the user know where they are?
 What they can do?
 Where they can go? - examples: different font colour for current page in navigation menu; navigation menu listing other pages; clear headings on each page to introduce sections; changes of colour when hovering with a curser
-+ Learnable - the website should be intuitive - examples: the website behaves the same on each page
++ Learnable - the website should be intuitive - examples: the website behaves the same on each page; pre-selected radio button option
 + Visible - the features on the site should be easy to see and distinguish from each other - examples: form vs the references, large and different images introducing each page
 + Feedback - clearly visible changes in style when interaction occurs - examples: signup form submit button changes colour when hovered and flashes when clicked